Last updated on March 14th, 2018 at 11:56 am

 How many times have you scrolled up a chat window, through the endless amounts of sent and received messages spanning over days and weeks with a certain contact, looking for a particular sentence that they had messaged you?
 I know I have.
 Thankfully, Whatsapp lets you ‘star’ important messages so that they are saved in their own chat window, along with the names of the sender and receiver and the date the message was sent.
 This is an awesome feature if you remember when to use it.
 All you have to do is long-press on the particular message to highlight it.
 A toolbar will appear up top giving you the option to do several things such as deleting the message, forwarding it to another contact, copying it as a quote in your reply, and starring it.
 You can view all of your starred messages by going to the main screen, tapping on the 3 buttons on the top right, and selecting, “Starred messages”.

 These Whatsapp features are pretty cool.
 The company has been way ahead of texting ever since it emerged on the scene in 2009, yet has only recently started gaining recognition after Facebook acquired the application in 2014.
-We’re interested in what new developments the parent company has for the application.
-As of now, we noticed that Facebook is working on integration.
-They just added this nifty new link which allows you to open up Whatsapp directly from your Facebook app settings.
+We’re interested in what new developments the parent company has for the application… as long as they keep it free from ads, of course.